aws-samples/eks-workshop-v2/website/docs/costoptimization/kubecost/introduction.md

 Forwarding from [::1]:8080 -> 9090
 ```

 In your Cloud9 environment, click <b>Preview / Preview Running Application</b> to access dashboard.
-You can click on Pop out window button to maximize browser into new tab.
+You can click on Pop out window button to maximize the browser into a new tab.
 Leave the current terminal running because if you kill the process, you will loose access to the dashboard.
 See the below immage for more details.

 <browser url='https://us-east-1.console.aws.amazon.com/cloud9/ide/2an0f568zlmnfkfb3w59iviyx6dedjmi'>
 <img src={require('./assets/cloud9.png').default}/>